 Instead, the brain is made up of neurons, which communicate with each other via electrical impulses.

-7. Reading increases family bondage
+7. Reading increases family bonding

 It’s a good idea for parents to read out loud to their children.
 Thus, they can pass on the benefits of reading and encourage meaningful conversations.